gjackland/WSS/README.md

 # Execution

 The code is in pure R and developed in and best run through Rstudio.
 There are no external input files, data is read at runtime from internet.
+If online data is unavailable, code will fail.

 Workflow: